jitusharma7/Malaria-Cell-Image-Detection/README.md

 * The algorithm generated will be helpful in the area where the expert in microscopic analysis may not be available.

 ## Credit
+This project has beed done as a course project on CNN deep learning technique.